vinylmatt/contracthybrid/README.md

 taking out conflicting error states where trying to make routes and make the agents manager and cleaner's interactions to break loops.

 general purpose strategy tested against random confugrations, many times.

+with messaging running, it's looking like no wall follow detection is best for large maps when no regen with regen on, wallfollowing detector in the workers.